bdnorris/DES-340/lectures/lecture10-selectors.md

 Both of these can be really useful for building things like borders and margins you want in-between items, but not on the first or last item.

-A more complicated one, is `nth-child`.
+A more complicated one is `nth-child`.
 It allows us to pass formulas in to select different repeating patterns of elements.
 We can also pass in the keywords "odd" or "even"

 ```css
 ul li:nth-child(odd) {